OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 // what gabe said - the functionality is choosing which function/context the gpios will carry out
 // add a link to the OMega2 pinout - mention it shows all the multiplexing groups

 Multiplexed GPIOs are pins that are given a special function to carry out, as opposed to being unused pins.
-For example, the UART pins are designated as UART, but are multiplexed so that you can designate them as GPIO pins when you want.
+For example, the UART pins are designated as UART, but are multiplexed so that you can designate and use them as GPIO pins when you want.
 This is used to incorporate the largest number of peripherals in the smallest possible package.

 ![omega2-pinout-diagram](../Hardware-Overview/img/Omega-2-pinout-diagram.png)